parlaynu/pi-camviewer/README.md

     $ sudo nmcli conn modify <con-name> autoconnect yes

-Once this is done, the hotspot will be available after booting.
+Once this is done, the hotspot will start on boot.